Acre, Israel: Crusader and Ayyubid period

-Second Crusader Kingdom of Jerusalem (1191–1291)

 Acre remained in Muslim hands until it was unexpectedly besieged by King Guy of Lusignan—reinforced by Pisan naval and ground forces—in August 1189.
 The siege was unique in the history of the Crusades since the Frankish besiegers were themselves besieged, by Saladin's troops.
 It was not captured until July 1191 when the forces of the Third Crusade, led by King Richard I of England and King Philip II of France, came to King Guy's aid.
 Acre then served as the de facto capital of the remnant Kingdom of Jerusalem in 1192.
 During the siege, German merchants from Lübeck and Bremen had founded a field hospital, which became the nucleus of the chivalric Teutonic Order.
 Upon the Sixth Crusade, the city was placed under the administration of the Knights Hospitaller military order.
 Acre continued to prosper as major commercial hub of the eastern Mediterranean, but also underwent turbulent times due to the bitter infighting among the Crusader factions that occasionally resulted in civil wars.

+In 1232, as a result of the inter-Christian War of the Lombards between the local barons and Emperor Frederick II, Acre organised itself as a commune under the mayorship of John of Ibelin.
 The old part of the city, where the port and fortified city were located, protrudes from the coastline, exposing both sides of the narrow piece of land to the sea.
 This could maximize its efficiency as a port, and the narrow entrance to this protrusion served as a natural and easy defense to the city.
 Both the archaeological record and Crusader texts emphasize Acre's strategic importance—a city in which it was crucial to pass through, control, and, as evidenced by the massive walls, protect.

 Acre was the final major stronghold of the Crusader states when much of the Levantine coastline was conquered by Mamluk forces.
 Acre itself fell to Sultan Al-Ashraf Khalil in 1291.